BioComputingUP/MobiDB-lite_docker/README.md

 ## Building the Docker image
 Before running the tool, you need to build the Docker image.

-## Pulling the Docker image from docker hub
-Alternatively you can find the docker image [here](https://hub.docker.com/r/mahtamehdiabadi/mobidb-lite).

 ### Step 1: clone this repository
     git clone https://github.com/BioComputingUP/MobiDB-lite_docker.git
     cd MobiDB-lite_docker